 This 38-acre property is located at I-25 and Ridgegate, and will have easy access to the Light Rail and the Ridgegate community (library, recreation center, restaurants, and local businesses).

 The new Light Rail line will give our residents access to everywhere from Downtown Denver to Denver International Airport; helping to support and encourage their independence.

 Tall Tales Ranch will be a special place of community and connection, where people who may not be alike, can come together to support one another.
 We envision a community where people can choose to rent a one or two-bedroom space, and where they can live with or without a roommate.

 Our Ranchers may choose to attend a local day program, work in our coffee shop, or work in their community.

 We will build a large, multi-purpose barn to be used for public events, pot luck dinners with our families, as well as fundraising and community gatherings.
 We also hope to host school and church groups in the Barn and house a coffee shop that is managed by our Ranchers.
 The space will serve a variety of purposes for both Tall Tales, Schweiger Ranch and the greater community.

 Life Sharing Community

 The vision of Tall Tales Ranch is designed to be a "life sharing community."
 Not only do we want to build a ranch where adults with special needs can live and thrive; but we also want to offer this opportunity to people who are not living with disabilities.
-These folks, our Ranch Hands, will have a heart for living in community and will welcome the opportunity to be good neighbors.

 The folks who are led to write some pages in our book may be resident volunteers, students, or even retirees.
 Our goal is to encourage reciprocal relationships—in a unique setting—that will create a culture for those seeking a happily ever after.